graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

-GraphQL servers must return one of the defined set of possible values, if a reasonable coercion is not possible they must raise a field error.
+GraphQL servers must return one of the defined set of possible values.
+If a reasonable coercion is not possible they must raise a field error.

 **Input Coercion**